Do home warranties cover water heaters?

 Home warranty companies typically cover water heaters in a base package or as an upgrade.
 The company will generally send out a technician from their network to assess and fix the issue.
 If the water heater needs to be replaced, the warranty will usually cover it, though there may be limitations on the brand or model of the replacement.

-What are the other types of water heater warranties?
+What other types of water heater warranties exist?

-There are several types of warranties, other than a home warranty, that can offer different levels of protection.
-Here's a breakdown of the various types of water heater warranties that a homeowner might consider.
+Several types of warranties other than a home warranty can offer different levels of water heater protection.
+Here's a breakdown of the various types of water heater warranties that you might consider.

-If your water heater was installed as part of new home construction, the builders warranty might cover it.
-This type of warranty covers the integrity and installation of various components of the new home, including plumbing systems like the water heater.
+If your water heater was installed as part of new home construction, the builder warranty might cover it.
+This type of warranty covers the integrity and installation of various components of the new home, including plumbing systems such as the water heater.

 Like manufacturer warranties, builders warranties generally cover issues related to installation and materials used but not problems from wear and tear or external damage.
-Builders warranties offer two years of protection for plumbing components.
+Builder warranties typically offer two years of protection for plumbing components.

 Extended warranty

 You can purchase an extended warranty from a third party or sometimes through the manufacturer.
-An extended warranty adds to the original manufacturers warranty and can sometimes encompass issues not covered under the original warranty, like labor costs.
+An extended warranty adds to the original manufacturer’s warranty and can sometimes encompass issues not covered under the original warranty, such as labor costs.

 Extended warranties can vary greatly in terms of length and what they offer.
-They are usually customizable based on the homeowner's needs and the coverage level you need.
+They are usually customizable based on the coverage level you need.

 Water heater warranty costs

-A manufacturers warranty is provided directly by the manufacturer and specifically covers the water heater against defects in materials or workmanship.
+The water heater manufacturer directly supplies the manufacturer’s warranty, which specifically covers the water heater against defects in materials or workmanship.
 It typically covers major components such as the tank, heating elements and internal parts.

-Both have different coverage scopes.
-Manufacturer warranties usually only cover issues that are clearly due to manufacturing faults.
-They do not cover problems resulting from improper installation, insufficient maintenance or external factors like water quality, which can significantly impact the heater's life span.
+Both of these warranty types have different coverage scopes.
+Manufacturer warranties usually only cover issues that are clearly a result of manufacturing faults.
+They do not cover problems resulting from improper installation, insufficient maintenance or external factors such as water quality, which can significantly impact the heater's life span.

 Home warranty coverage includes many problems, regardless of the cause, as long as they result from everyday use.
 This can include failures of heating elements, thermostats, tanks and other components.